 A link to the online affiliation system is available on the Forms page.

-In celebration of FCCLA's 70th anniversary.
-The state has a new membership campaign for the year.
+In celebration of Missouri FCCLA's 70th anniversary.
+The state will continue the "7 UP" membership campaign for the year.
 "7 up" encourages your chapter to gain 7 new members for the year.
 All chapters who reach this goal will be recognized on stage at State Leadership Conference.

 "Show-Me 5!" membership campaign is Missouri's annual membership campaign to encourage chapters to get 5 new members.
 All chapters who reach this goal are recognized in the State Leadership Conference program.

 To request the annual FCCLA Membership Kit, contact the national office after August 1.
-Visit: http://www.fcclainc.org/content/membership.
+Visit:http://fcclainc.org/membership/.

 This program seeks to give recognition to those chapters whose membership represents a significant percentage of the entire family and consumer sciences education program enrollment.